NIT Srinagar signs MoU with IIT Delhi to collaborate on academic activities

-New Delhi [India], December 25 (ANI): A Memorandum of Understanding (MoU) has been signed between the National Institute of Technology (NIT) in Srinagar and the Indian Institute of Technology, Delhi to collaborate on different academic activities.
+New Delhi [India], December 28 (ANI): A Memorandum of Understanding (MoU) has been signed between the National Institute of Technology (NIT) in Srinagar and the Indian Institute of Technology (IIT), Delhi to collaborate on different academic activities.

 For research collaboration, proposals for collaborative research work under this Memorandum will be submitted with the prior approval of the Head of each institution or his/her nominee.

-"Each institution will nominate one of its members as its representative in allergic to the cooperative programme.
-Individual programme of work under this Memorandum will be jointly planned and conducted by the nominees or both parties," read the MoU.
+"Each institution will nominate one of its members as its representative in-charge of the cooperative programme.
+Individual programme of work under this Memorandum will be jointly planned and conducted by the nominees of both parties," read the MoU.